PetarPanajotov/harmony-haven/client/README.md

 ## Deployment
-The application is deployed in Firebase and Renderer. https://harmony-haven-4e17a.web.app/
+The application is deployed in Firebase and Renderer. https://harmony-haven-4e17a.web.app/ Since I'am using the free tier on renderer, there will be loading time ~1-2 mins on initial open.
+This occurs only once, if the site is not used ~15-20mins.

 ## Technologies Used
 - Angular: The front-end of Harmony Haven is developed using Angular, a popular TypeScript-based web application framework.